 Typically, Henry is a big unit of inductance and used less frequently.

-- Sometimes nano-henry unit is also used for a very high-frequency range.
+- Sometimes the nano-henry unit is also used for a very high-frequency range.
 Henry is basically used to measure high voltage.

 If you wish to learn more physics concepts with the help of interactive video lessons, download BYJU’S – The Learning App.